Welcome, I'm Susan Findlay

 My journey began with classical dance and gymnastics back in my home country, Canada.
 When your body is the tool that you work with, you learn to take notice of it and it was this interest in the human body that led me to retrain as a nurse.

 Fast-forward to 1992 and I stepped off the plane onto English soil and my future life.
 After briefly working for the NHS, I made the choice to be my own boss.
 Still in the health and fitness field, I worked with GPs and health centres, setting up different schemes for a range of clientele.
-Holding 20+ classes a week and running multiple health programmes, I discovered a love of teaching and enjoyed the rewards of helping clients to reach a goal.
+Holding 20+ movement classes a week and running multiple health programmes, I discovered a love of teaching and enjoyed the rewards of helping clients to reach a goal.

-Being involved in the 2012 Olympics was a great honour.
+Going back a bit now, having been involved in the 2012 Olympics was a great honour.
 The London 2012 organisers invited me to join the selection committee helping to put together a huge team of sports massage therapists to be on hand throughout the games.
 I also volunteered for both the Olympics and Paralympics which to this day brings a smile to my face remembering all those amazing memories.
 It was a once in a lifetime opportunity and I know that the experience will continue to feed back into my teaching.

 Massage courses